Accessibility at Lincoln Park Zoo

 • Some of the floors are squishy.

-• Some exhibits in this building include stairs, open air elements, water elements, and red lighting.
+• Some areas in this building include stairs, open air elements, water elements, and red lighting.

-• There are spaces where guests may have animals behind them while viewing other exhibits.
+• In some spaces, guests may have animals behind them while they view other exhibits.

 • Replica trees have roots slightly protruding into walkways.